Have you ever asked yourself the question: How do I know if I have waived my rights?

 There are dozens of legal reasons to explain why others can manage you and make your decisions for you.
 These are explained in my eBook The Citizen Cannot Complain.

 One way to waive your right to earn wages is to get a Social Security Number.
 Most people do not believe this.
 They think a SSN is just a silly number.
 Many will insist that they need one to get a job.
-Just as Christ said, the truth will set you free.
+The solution is just as Christ said, the truth will set you free.
 Once you are free you must stand fast in the liberty wherewith Christ has set you free (Galatians 5).

 SSA LETTERS STATE THAT SSNs ARE NOT REQUIRED TO LIVE OR WORK IN THE UNITED STATES.
 Ask them if it is still true, and you will get your own letters.